plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 The post was not strictly related to our product and niche, so the long-term benefits were not that great, but it was still lovely to get a spike in traffic.
 This was our first venture into content marketing and going "viral".

 We're bootstrapped without any advertising budget, so trying to get heard by writing blog posts was the obvious way to go.
-With content marketing, we get the word out to more people, increase brand awareness, get links and social media mentions, all which eventually results in higher rankings in search results.
+With content marketing, we get the word out to more people, increase brand awareness, and get links and social media mentions, which eventually results in higher rankings in search results.

 Content marketing and Hacker News are essential to our growth even to this day.
 Most people who hear about Plausible hear about us thanks to some of our published content and personal recommendations through social media and niche communities.